 Some of these policies even survived the 1968 Fair Housing Act that outlawed them.
 In 2005, Wells Fargo, the leading originator of home loans to minorities, conducted “Wealth Building Strategies” seminars to help show Blacks how to build generational wealth.
 Affidavits later showed the workshops were a front to steer otherwise credit-worthy Blacks, whom they called “mud people,” into subprime mortgages they called “ghetto loans.”
 One Wells Fargo loan officer said, “we just went right after them” and that they targeted black church leaders, hoping they could influence their congregations into buying subprime loans.
 They later paid a $175 million discrimination settlement but, by 2008, over half the homes purchased in Baltimore with Wells Fargo loans were vacant.
 The outright racism of such policies was commonplace prior to 1968.

-By the late 20th century, yuppies and moneyed hipsters started re-investing in dilapidated inner-city homes, gradually gentrifying neighborhoods and driving up tax rates on existing minority homeowners, who sometimes migrated to the “transitioning” suburbs.
+By the late 20th century and oughts, yuppies and moneyed hipsters started re-investing in dilapidated inner-city homes, gradually gentrifying neighborhoods and driving up tax rates on existing minority homeowners, who sometimes migrated to the “transitioning” suburbs unless their lower tax rates were grandfathered in.
 Immigrants today usually land in the suburbs first as part of this “trading places” migration pattern.
 The modern U.S. is a multicultural amalgam of gentrified inner city, exurb commuter towns, aging inner-ring suburbs, “ethnoburbs,” and suburban ghettos to go along with traditional urban ghettos, prosperous “white bread” suburbs that aren’t purely white, small towns, and country.
-The 1990 census showed that more Americans live in suburbs than cities, small towns and countryside combined.
+The 1990 census showed that more Americans live in suburbs than cities, small towns, and countryside combined.
 If my readers are a typical cross-section of American society, 70% of you live in the ‘burbs.

 The 1950s have a reputation for being placid, with most of the population in a less reflective mood than most eras – similar to the “breath of fresh air” the 1920s offered Middle America after WWI.
 But tensions were reaching the boiling point under the surface.
 That lid blew off the pot in the mid-1960s, launching a cultural revolution that cleaved a generation gap between Baby Boomers and the Greatest Generation of the Depression and WWII.
 For many minorities, the lid was already rattling atop the pot in the form of the brewing Civil Rights movement.
 Also boiling under the surface was the Sexual Revolution, sparked (or just described?) by researcher Alfred Kinsey’s 1948 and ’53 Reports on American behavior, and the invention of the birth control pill, approved in 1960.
 And we’ve already seen how the Space Race originated in the wake of World War II.
 Just as there’s always connective tissue in families regardless of generation gaps, there’s more connection between the tumultuous 60’s and “placid” postwar period than people realize.
 The big developments of the 1960s, like the Civil Rights movement, Cultural Revolution, Sexual Revolution, Space Race, and Vietnam War, all originated in the 1950s.